jackyzha0/quartz/content/notes/i201-practice.md

 how it can be solved/avoided - this can be easily avoided by normalising the database to remove redundancies.

 ## 3
-a) business functions are things that the business *ought* to be doing, for example "accept payment from customer".
-The can be identified by verb phrases
+a) business functions are things that the business *ought* to be doing (not what it is doing now), for example "accept payment from customer". each business function essentially become a fuction or a set of functions within the information system. they do not describe the who, how, or where of the function.

+b) business function are typiclaly modelled using use case diagrams. in the final system they become features or a set of features

+## 4
+1) dont have the technical ability
+2) not legal
+3) organisational - lack of institutional will

+## 5
+requirements - Requirements are something an information system should do, or some constraint it should adhere to

+acceptance tests - not covered

+## 6